RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - > Detrimental reliance on a promise is insufficient at common law.
     - > Equity may enforce a promise unsupported by consideration, if it was unconscionable for the promisor to resile from a promise.
     - Waltons Stores (Interstate) Ltd v Maher (1988) 164 CLR 387
-      - Waltons agreed to lease the Mahers’ land.
+      - Waltons agreed to lease the Mahers' land.
       - The Mahers had to redevelop the land to accommodate Waltons Stores.
       - The Mahers signed the leased and forwarded it to Waltons stores for signing.
       - Waltons Stores encouraged the Mahers to commence redevelopment by promising to sign the lease.